updated June 2020

 Duplication as a scaling tactic in Facebook and Instagram ads

-This one is for the more advanced Facebook and Instagram advertisers amongst us, and tends to divide opinion.
+This one is for the more advanced Facebook and Instagram advertisers among us, and tends to divide opinion.

-Whilst Facebook generally advises against having ad sets in your campaign that target the same audience (in case you end up competing against yourself in the auction), a number of savvy advertisers discovered that this doesn't seem to really happen in practice, and that Facebook’s algorithm tends to actually favour newer ad sets over older ones.
+While Facebook generally advises against having ad sets in your campaign that target the same audience (in case you end up competing against yourself in the auction); a number of savvy advertisers discovered that this doesn't seem to really happen in practice and that Facebook’s algorithm tends to actually favour newer ad sets over older ones.